SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 * `en_ewt-up-test.conllu`

 ### Code
-The folder [**code**](https://github.com/gioguitar99/NLP_Assignment_2/tree/main/Code) consists the following script:
+The folder [**CODE**](https://github.com/gioguitar99/NLP_Assignment_2/tree/main/CODE) consists of the following script:
 * `main.py` This file carries out the entire experiment (feature extraction, training, testing)

 ### Results
-The folder [**results**](https://github.com/gioguitar99/NLP_Assignment_2/tree/main/Results) consists of the output files of the following components:
+The folder [**OUTPUT**](https://github.com/gioguitar99/NLP_Assignment_2/tree/main/DATA/OUTPUT) consists of the output files of the following components:
 * `Output of identification for predicates and arguments`
-* `Feature Extraction`
+* `Output of the Feature Extraction process`
+* `Output of the predictions`
-* `Basic Evaluation`
+* `Basic Evaluation (scores and matrices)`

 ### Part 1: Traditional SRL

 ### 1. Introduction

-The natural language processing classification task presented and analysed in this report is Semantic Role Labelling (SRL).
+The NLP classification task presented and analyzed in this report is Semantic Role Labelling (SRL).
 Semantic Role labelling is the process of identifying semantic relations between predicates and their related participants and characteristcs (Carreras, 2005).
 Semantic argument identification and classification are the two subtasks within SRL.
 In an argument classification task, each syntactic element in a sentence is classified as a semantic argument or a non-argument using semantic argument identification.
 While semantic argument classification entails categorizing each semantic argument into one of several semantic roles, such as ARG0, ARG1, and so on.
 The aim of this report is to present the creation of a machine learning algorithm system that can identify verb arguments in a sentence and classify them with their semantic role.

 ### 2.Identification and Extraction